top of page

 • If you stay for prolonged periods in a moody environment consider changing that environment if possible or get a dehumidifier.

 • Consider replacing your eye makeup if there is an eye infection.
-The bacterial infection might remain in the make up.
+The bacterial infection might remain in the makeup.

 How long does a bloodshot eye last?